Do Blackmailers Follow Through? (And What to Expect)

 Take the following into consideration:

-- sextortion is an organized crime
+- Sextortion is an organized crime (almost always).

-- the scammers work in groups (almost always)
+- The scammers work in groups (almost always).

-- the scammers are overseas and are anonymous*
+- The scammers are usually overseas.*

-- the scammers will do anything to get your money
+- The scammers will do anything to get your money.

 * = True 99% of the time based on all the cases I've worked on (over 750+), and all the phone calls I've taken (over 2,000+).
-The scammers are in Africa, Philippines, Morocco, and India.
+The sextortionists are located in scammer-infested countries such as: Africa, Philippines, Morocco, and India.
 How do I know?
 Because that's where the money goes.

 With that said: